balajipatnam/angular/ng12+linting/README.md

 }
 ```

-We are installing 2 plugins:
+We are installing 3 plugins:

 - **tslint** to use TSLint to run Prettier
+- **prettier** to disable rules that conflict with Prettier
 - **tslint-config-prettier** to disable rules that conflict with Prettier
 - You can read more [here](https://prettier.io/docs/en/integrating-with-linters.html#tslint)